dsogari/doml/packages/core/syntax.md

 - soft markers _suggest_ a breaking opportunity;
 - no-break markers _protect_ continuity.

-Available parameters for break escapes are:
+Available parameters for break escapes:

 | Letter | Used for                                             |
 | ------ | ---------------------------------------------------- |